The Carson Family

 * Was a weaver by trade.

 * Enlisted in Militia of Cumberland County in 1755.
-(He is not the John Craig that was at the Battle of Kings Mountain.)
+(He is not the John Craig who was at the Battle of Kings Mountain.)

 * Around 1756, he relocated to Shenandoah Valley.

-* By 1763, John and Mary had relocated to the section of Augusta Co., VA that later became Fincastle Co and then Montgomery County.
+* By 1763, John and Mary had relocated to the section of Augusta Co., Virginia that later became Fincastle Co and then Montgomery County.

 * In 1778 or 1779 the John Craig family moved to what is Wythe County.